dialectlabs/react/README.md

 '@dialectlabs/react',
 ```

 Dialect uses tailwind for styling.
-Uncomment the following lines from `examples/basic/tailwind.config.js` to ensure tailwind styles are correctly applied:
+Uncomment the following lines from `examples/basic/tailwind.config.js` to ensure tailwind styles are correctly applied live:

 ```javascript
 // For local development uncomment next two lines for tailwind to take into account workspace files too